“’No’ is a complete sentence.”

 These are some of the powerful words that YWCA Canada Think Big!
 Lead Now!
 Delegates heard over their three-day leadership conference in the beautiful town of Muskoka, ON.
 Travelling an hour and a half north of Toronto to a beautiful lakeside community, more than 140 delegates from across Canada gathered to celebrate the incredible accomplishments of women and learn what leadership means to them.
 YW Calgary was thrilled to have three team members accepted as delegates from two different department areas: marketing and communications along with shelter and housing.

 Before a 7 a.m. flight, all of the delegates were bleary eyed, excited but not knowing what to expect.
-We were excited to go east but had no idea what to expect.
 One of the YW attendees talked about going into “this conference with little expectations” because her experience was that trainings are often filled with basic information that minimally impact her work.
 Another delegate talked about simply being excited to “meet other young women from around the country who have similar interests”.
 Seemingly, the theme among us was nervous anticipation before we touched down in Toronto.